DennisGross/COOL-MC/README.md

 After the training, we can verify the trained policy:

 `python cool_mc.py --parent_run_id=90761357347440c8baf4833b3dcfb330 --task=rl_model_checking --project_name="James Bond Example" --prism_file_path="james_bond007.prism" --prop="P=?
 [F<=15 done=true]"`

+## Example 9 (Freeway)
+Freeway is an action video game for the Atari 2600.
+A player controls a chicken who can be made to run across a highway filled with traffic in an effort to "get to the other side".
+Every time a chicken gets across a point is earned for that player.
+If hit by a car, a chicken is pushed back to the bottom of the screen.

+`python cool_mc.py --task=safe_training --project_name="Freeway Example" --rl_algorithm=dqn_agent --prism_file_path="freeway.prism" --prop="" --reward_flag=1 --max_steps=100 --num_episodes=1000 --seed=128`

+After the training, we can verify the trained policy:

+`python cool_mc.py --parent_run_id=d7a31673bfbc4f0cbe6f0da6e280590d --task=rl_model_checking --project_name="Freeway Example" --prism_file_path="freeway.prism" --prop="P=?
+[F won=true]"`

 ## Benchmarks